ialmodovar/FIRSTkit/README.md

 --->
 ## Introduction

 We have all seen the increasing importance of statistical literacy in almost all disciplines.
-Consequently, there is tremendous need for teaching statistics as a introductory core course.
+Consequently, there is a tremendous need for teaching statistics as an introductory core course.
 Modern statistics is best learn and done with the aid of computational devices, so an essential part of any statistics course is the use of statistical software.
 One of the most popular statistical software is [**R**](https://www.r-project.org/).
-However, **R** is challenging specially for those individuals who do not have experience or just do not have the time or need to learn a programming language. [**FIRSTkit**](https://github.com/ialmodovar/FIRSTkit) was created with this in mind.
-Under the hood, **FIRSTkit** is a Shiny App that is created to be a free companion to the teaching of introductory courses without  any previous programming knowledge.
-An added benefit is that students and users in the applied disciplines can use the software later as needed.
+However, **R** is challenging, especially for individuals who do not have experience or just do not have the time or need to learn a programming language. [**FIRSTkit**](https://github.com/ialmodovar/FIRSTkit) was created with this in mind.
+Under the hood, **FIRSTkit** is a Shiny app created to serve as a free companion to the teaching of introductory courses, requiring no prior programming knowledge.
+An added benefit is that students and users in the applied disciplines can utilize the software as needed later on.
 FIRSTkit is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt).
 <!---
 <div class="watermark">![](inst/app/www/firstkit-logo-final.png)</div>
 --->